 Virtual SMS: Think of this as a virtual phone number.
 Folks can’t call it like a landline, but the number can both send and receive text messages for your business (all without incurring international charges).

-Web Form: A customizable form you can copy and paste onto your website to help gather more SMS subscribers.
+Web Form: A customizable form you can copy and paste onto your website to help gather more SMS contacts.

 Wireless Networking: Cell phone’s ability to access the internet without a physical network connection.

 Zapier: An online automation tool that allows you to connect programs (like SimpleTexting) with over 1,000 popular apps (like Gmail, Slack, MailChimp, and more).